VsFoxaTeam/FNF-Unwritten-Tragedy/README.md

 ![](https://user-images.githubusercontent.com/44785097/127706669-71cd5cdb-5c2a-4ecc-871b-98a276ae8070.gif)

+## Auto Detecting Winning Icons
+* For thse who wanna port FPS Plus FNF mods.

 ## Mod Support
 * Probably one of the main points of this engine, you can code in .lua files outside of the source code, making your own weeks without even messing with the source!
 * Comes with a Mod Organizing/Disabling Menu.

+## Softcoded Achievements
+* Everyone asked for this, so here we go
+* A comeback to tposejank's softcoded achievements!

 ## Atleast one change to every week:
 ### Week 1: